-- 16.1 A child going missing from education is a potential indicator of abuse or neglect.
-Where a child is reported to be missing education we will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in DfE September 2016) and follow the Leeds Children's Services LA procedure and contact: cme@leeds.gov.uk.
-Tel: 0113 3789686. - 16.2 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse, neglect, CSE or CCE including involvement in county lines.
+Statutory guidance for local authorities (DfE September 2016) and follow the Leeds Children's Services LA procedure and contact: cme@leeds.gov.uk.
+Tel: 0113 3789686. - 17.2 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse, neglect, CSE or CCE including involvement in county lines.
 School and college staff members must follow the school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future (see Appendix 10).

-17. A Safer School Culture
+18 A Safer School Culture